gilbarbara/hooks/README.md

 #### State

 [useSetState](docs/useSetState.md) — Returns a setState that merges object changes into the current state.
+[useToggle](docs/useToggle.md) — State hook to track the value of a boolean.

 #### Misc